Ultralytics Training Pipeline Template¶

 self.learning_rate = self.extract_parameter(["lr"], expected_type=float, default=0.001)

-Use it in steps.py
+Use it in steps.py:

 ultralytics_model.train(